 Wastewater system operators do not have control over when overflows happen.

-The Wastewater Treatment Facility is built to safely handle large amounts of water.
+The Wastewater Treatment Centre is built to safely handle large amounts of water.
 When flows become higher than normal, the extra water is directed to a storm tank for temporary storage.
 If the storm tank fills up during extreme weather, an overflow may occur.
 Even in this situation, the water still receives partial treatment to protect the environment as much as possible.

 This prevents damage to the facilities bacteriological processes and equipment.